 Dennis Dow/Woodland Park Zoo

 You know summer is on its way when the seasonal Molbak’s Butterfly Garden opens at Seattle’s beloved Woodland Park Zoo.
-Beginning May 27 and continuing through Sept.
-5, zoo visitors can once again experience the thrill of hundreds of free-flying butterflies surrounding them.
+Beginning Saturday, May 27, zoo visitors can once again experience the thrill of hundreds of free-flying butterflies surrounding them.

 Many cultures believe butterflies are symbols of hope and endurance.
 Having one land on you may be a sign of good luck!
-Could you find a more perfect metaphor for emerging from the cocoon of two summers of pandemic-driven closures?
+Could you find a more perfect metaphor for emerging from the cocoon of dark, wet Pacific Northwest winters?

-During our early-season visit, many of the butterflies were still freshly hatched and lingered on the flowering bushes drying their wings.
-It gave us a unique opportunity to observe them quietly and try to identify some of the 15 species currently on view.
+During our early-season visit, many of the butterflies were still freshly hatched and lingered on the flowering bushes to dry their wings.
+It gave us a unique opportunity to observe them quietly and try to identify some of the 40 species currently on view.

 Here are our top tips to make your butterfly garden visit a delight:

 - Make walking softly a zoo-themed game — can you float like a butterfly or shuffle like a penguin?
-Since butterflies can land on any surface (including you!), it’s important to watch your step.
+Since butterflies can land on any surface (including you!), it’s important to move carefully and watch your step.

 - Stop in at the beginning of your zoo visit.
-My kids have their best listening ears before they get hangry and tired, so we prioritize special experiences like the butterfly garden when they’re most likely to enjoy them.
+My kids have their best listening ears before they get hangry and tired, so we prioritize special experiences such as the butterfly garden when they’re most likely to enjoy them.

 - Download the zoo’s butterfly and plant guide in advance.
 Butterflies come in a rainbow of colors and it’s fun to see if you can tell them apart.